 Creator of the original decorative hide rug, Kyle Bunting has redefined how hide is used in interior applications.
+Hide is a material of incredible depth and dimension that brings unlimited design potential to rugs, walls, pillows, and upholstery.
+Kyle Bunting continues to be true to this one material, constantly creating new designs in hide.
+With his team of contributing designers, Kyle Bunting innovates and expands the possibilities from his studio in Austin, Texas.
 From elegantly understated to magnificently bold, he handcrafts the finest Italian hides into intricately designed works of decorative art.
-Their specification mantra, “any size, any shape, any color,” provides unlimited design potential to create the extraordinary in hide
+Their specification mantra, “any size, any shape, any color,” provides unlimited design potential to create the extraordinary in hide.

 With roots in both Indiana and Washington, DC, Keith Fritz's passion for furniture blossomed at an early age.
 As a teenager, Keith logged over 1200 hours into his first piece of furniture, an award-winning ornate Bombay Chippendale secretary.
 After years of building his business, Keith Fritz Fine Furniture is now represented by the finest trade-only showrooms across the country.
 Every piece Keith creates is lovingly handmade and the tailored to the client's exact specifications.
 Keith's reputation for timely delivery and excellent customer service make him a valuable partner to the most discerning interior designs and architects across the country.